syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Unbound-Column.md

 ### Using Expression

 You can specify the arithmetic or logic expression using `Expression` property to compute the display value.
-By default `GridUnBoundColumn` evaluates the expression with casing.
+By default `GridUnboundColumn` evaluates the expression with casing.
 You can disable the casing while evaluate the expression by setting `CaseSensitive` property to `false`.
 Below are the list of Arithmetic and logical operations supported.

 <table>